btarg/requiem-vault/GM/First Session/Club/Celebration.md

 One of them raises his tone condescendingly, accompanied by a shooing gesture and indignant expressions from the other members of his party.
 "Go on, fuck off then."

 >[!success]- DC 13 [[Stats#🧠 Wisdom|Wisdom]] check, from the most well-studied party member
->Staring back at him, you feel as though you are looking into a mirror.
+>Staring back at one of the group, you feel as though you are looking into a mirror.
 You've seen this trick before.
-Each one of them is using an [[Illusory Disguise]], attempting to look more like you.
-The cracks in the illusion are beginning to show.
+Each one of them is using an [[Illusory Disguise]].
+They are attempting to look more like you, but the cracks in their illusions are beginning to show.
 >>[!question]- DC 10 [[Stats#👁️ Perception|Perception]] check, from any party member (GM whispers)
 >>You are able to see right through their cheap party tricks.
 You notice subtle, bubble-like distortions manifesting around each of their waists, in the shape of holstered blades.
 They have been concealing weapons; clearly looking for a fight.
 Judging by their agitated expressions and specific disguises, it appears that they were planning to ambush your party, avoiding suspicion by using your reputation.
 Relaying this information to the rest of your party will definitely cause the doppelgangers to attack, but will also provide you an advantageous window of opportunity.
 >>*(Here, the player should be allowed to use [[Dispel Magic]] or something similar to dispel the illusion, starting the fight and being able to predict their attacks.
 If the players have not dispelled the illusion, then the player party will be **off-guard.**)*